jdklueber/django-scaffolds/README.md

 # django-scaffolds

+This repo is intended to serve as a basis for new django projects.
+By using this scaffolding, you're starting off with:

+* Custom user model
+* Postgres integration
+* Docker integration
+* User registration
+* Static file mappings
+* Template file mappings
+* Bootstrap 4 + crispy forms integration

+If you want to use allauth for additional authentication or have transactional emails etc, that is left up to you to implement.

 ## In order for this to work, you need to create a .env file defining the following variables:

 ```